Cataloguing Forgotten Beauty

-Digitising original hand-drawn designs and making them available in 3D form is a 12-month + long process.
+Digitising original hand-drawn designs and making them available in 3D form is a multi year long process.
 Each design is intricate, some with up to seven layers.
 Every layer must be scanned separately to maintain the integrity of each artwork.
 We have a team of professional curators assisting in the meticulous preservation process.

 Through virtual-reality technology, we can proudly showcase over 7,500 designs in a fully immersive way.
 Our goal is for you to experience the collection as if in an actual museum, where there is space, openness, and tactile embracing of each design.
 You will be able to ‘touch’ the works and appreciate their layered and intricate construction.